 The spy got nervous.
 He bowed, opened his arms, discreetly hiding the dagger deeper into his sleeve, and carefully pointed to the scarlet rope.

 “Oh, you took a vow of silence.
 But here’s the trouble.”
 An ominous grin was seen on a half-hooded face.
 “There is no silent brotherhood.
 I made it up to lure out spies.
 It’s a too tempting offer for spies to not take advantage of such a role.”

 Realizing that he has been revealed, the assassin drew a dagger, but the sword of the Templar disguised as a monk turned out to be faster.
 A second later, the assassin was lying on the ground, dropping his dagger, and grabbing both hands for a deep wound.
 The Templar bent over the defeated assassin.

-“You were a monk for so short a time, but you have served Emrys an excellent service!
-The tricks I’ve learned in watching you will serve the cause of the Order well.
+“You were a monk for such a short time, but you have served Emrys an excellent service!
+The tricks, I’ve learned while watching you, will serve the cause of the Order well.”

 Legends of Signum

 Orders placed between Monday and Friday are processed the same day and are usually dispatched in 1 - 3 business days of payment of an order.